This easy Greek Pasta Salad with feta and a homemade vinaigrette dressing is a perfect make-ahead side dish for potlucks and summer cookouts.

 - Drain pasta and rinse with cold water.

-- In a large bowl, add all of the pasta ingredients and stir gently to combine.
+- In a large bowl, add all of the pasta ingredients and toss gently to combine.